-- be respectful and polite to our staff - be considerate of other customers - use our new online services if you can, and be willing to try new ways of contacting us - keep us informed of personal changes which might affect the services we provide to you - keep to agreed appointments or let us know if you need to change them - provide us with feedback about your experiences to help us to learn and improve. - 3.3 Barnsley Archives also has standards particular to the service, whereby we promise to: - always have a member of staff available to help you when you visit - always answer your enquiries by telephone, letter or email within 2 weeks, although we aim to respond within 7 working days - produce photocopies and microform copies for a fee within 5 working days - produce photographic and map copies for a fee within 20 working days - bring material in from our outstores within 2 weeks - take all steps possible to protect, preserve and conserve all documents deposited with us - continue to work towards the standards for the care of all historic records to National Standards - provide you with indexes and catalogues to help you identify the records you need for your research - organise and deliver an annual outreach programme (as part of Barnsley Museums), which includes exhibitions, open days, film shows, research surgeries, reminiscence events and sessions for school groups.
+- 3.4 Barnsley Archives also has standards particular to the service, whereby we promise to: - always have a member of staff available to help you when you visit. - always answer your enquiries by telephone, letter or email within 2 weeks. - supply copies of items within the collections, so long as legislation allows us to do so. - take all steps possible to protect, preserve and conserve all documents in our care. - continue to work towards the standards for the care of all historic records to National Standards. - provide you with indexes and catalogues to help you identify the records you need for your research. - organise and deliver an annual outreach programme (as part of Barnsley Museums), which includes exhibitions, open days, film shows, research surgeries, reminiscence events and sessions for school groups.